Tuli (rite): Contemporary practice

 More affluent parents opt to have their children circumcised as neonates in hospital, but the majority prefer that their sons undergo the tradition at around 8–12 years of age.
 Boys of the same age group would either go to government-sponsored missions, hospitals, or to a local circumciser.
 Boys normally undergo the procedure during the summer break before the start of classes as to allow time for healing.
 The most commonly-done procedure is in actuality not a circumcision but a dorsal slit, where no foreskin is actually removed.
 When the foreskin is removed, it is commonly known locally as a "German cut" in reference to the introduction of the modern surgical technique by the founder of plastic and reconstructive surgery, Johann Friedrich Dieffenbach.

 The Philippines Department of Health meanwhile sponsors an annual Operation Tuli project to circumcise boys; others assist and provide the service for free.

 The traditional circumcision makes use of a curved piece of wood which is anchored into the ground.
 The protruding part of this apparatus is pointed at its end: the foreskin of the boy being circumcised is drawn over this protruding part.
 The circumciser rests his knife lengthwise across the boy's foreskin and then a quick blow is made with a stick, slicing the upper foreskin into two and exposing the glans.
 Prior to and while the procedure is being performed, the boy is told to chew guava leaves.
 The masticated guava leaves are applied onto the wound as a poultice and is bandaged.
 The boy is then to wash off in the cold waters of a nearby river.
-While this procedure is commonly known as a circumcision, it is more accurately described as a superincision as no foreskin is removed during the procedure.
+While this procedure is commonly known as a "circumcision", it is more accurately described as a superincision as no foreskin is removed during the procedure.

-Newly circumcised boys usually wear housedresses or loose skirts to help in the healing.
+Newly circumcised boys usually wear housedresses or loose skirts to help in the healing and to avoid irritating the newly circumcised penis.
 The swelling that might occur during this period is termed pangángamatis (literally, "becoming like a tomato", kamatis) owing to the reddish appearance of the penis.